 A washroom is a washroom, right?
 Unfortunately, not, as public toilets are not created equal.
 Neglected or unhygienic facilities leave its visitors with a negative impression at best or scarred for life, at worst.
-If you’re planning an overhaul, key decisions will make or break the success of your project.
-Here’s some do’s and don’ts to consider.
+If you’re planning an overhaul, critical decisions will make or break the success of your project.
+Here are some do’s and don’ts to consider.

 Don’t Repeat Past Mistakes

 See this as an opportunity to get the basics right, including layout, ventilation and accessibility to persons with disabilities and special needs.
 Although it can be expensive to alter the plumbing or pipes to facilitate better design and access, a radical change can justify the cost if it makes a significant improvement to the functionality of the space.